juxt/yada/dev/resources/user-manual.md

 this facility can be extended via this protocol for new message body types.

-## Resource properties
+## Properties

-By satisfying the `ResourceProperties` protocol, each resource can provide data back to yada in the form of a map from `resource-properties`.
+By satisfying the `Properties` protocol, each resource can provide data back to yada in the form of a map from `properties`.
 Here is a list of entries the returned map may contain.

 ### :allowed-methods